The Terrace, Wellington: Location

 The Terrace stretches 1.85 km from Bowen Street in the north to Abel Smith Street in the south.
 The northern part of the Terrace, originally known as Wellington Terrace, was so called because it is situated on a ridge or terrace above Lambton Quay.
 The southern end of the street was known as Woolcombe Street until it became part of the Terrace in 1937.
 To the east are Lambton Quay and other streets of the central business district, much of which is on reclaimed land, and beyond that Wellington Harbour.
 The Wellington Urban Motorway lies to the west of the Terrace and partly parallel to it.
 Part of the motorway was constructed along a gully that ran behind the Terrace.
 The Terrace Tunnel passes underneath the Terrace and marks the end of the motorway.

+Kumutoto Stream arose from a spring below Central Terrace in Kelburn, and formerly flowed through properties along the Terrace as far as the Wellington Club.
+Then it turned and ran down a gully that is now Woodward Street to the former shoreline at Lambton Quay.
+The stream was culverted in stages in the nineteenth century, beginning in 1866.

 The Terrace from Post Office Tower, 1880s, with the synagogue visible in the centre of the row of houses.
 Panama Street at bottom right.